pguse/ics4u-2019-2020/exercises/02-branches-loops/README.md

 ## Exercises

 ## 02-0: At Least One Odd Number?
+In Visual Studio Code, create a folder called **AtLeastOneOdd** and then run the command dotnet new console in the terminal/console window.
 Write a C# program that with following specifications:  **Input:**  two integers on different lines, **Output:**  print "YES" if at least one of them is odd and print "NO" otherwise.

 ### Example Input:
 ```